t2solve/recordlinkagenet/Readme.md

 # Overview

-**aim:** opensource library which offers help to compare of datasets (csv, database tables,classes) in a memory-limited enviroment
+**aim:** opensource library which offers help to compare datasets (csv, database tables,classes) in a memory-limited environment

 **status:** non-stable but useable , ( no nuget package yet)

 **license** BSD 2-Clause

-This project is a c# port of the super usefull python package [recordlinkage](https://recordlinkage.readthedocs.io/en/latest/about.html).
+This project is a c# port of the super useful python package [recordlinkage](https://recordlinkage.readthedocs.io/en/latest/about.html).
-Besides it tries to use the effectiv parts of the c# language (e.g. linq, ml-net).
+Besides it tries to use the effective parts of the c# language (e.g. linq, ml-net).
+For example ML.net is used to load, preprocess, manipulate, process and store big data sets.

 ## plattforms:
 all plattform which supports [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)